wngaw/wngaw.github.io/_posts/2019-07-11-statistical-power.md

 ## Statistical Power with StatsModels

 Solving these parameters is rather straight forward and can be implemented using StatsModels.
-Do note I implemented a two-tailed z-test which assumes that sample size $n$ is large (> 30).
+Do note that I implemented a two-tailed z-test which assumes that sample size $n$ is large (> 30).
 If sample size $n$ for you is small (<= 30), you will need to implement a t-test instead.
 Just replace `NormalIndPower` with `TTestIndPower` in the source code.

 Begin by cloning my blog repository: